lgblgblgb/BASIC-M6502/README.md

 the missing "linkage" phase would solve the problem in the original development environment.

-Since I don't know the details, I used an ugly trick: just before the "real" ROM starts in the source, I put a placeholder ID string to be in the output binary.
-And an external python script - cutter.py - will cut the binary till that point.

-The normal solution would be, to remove the duplicated routine, t put it into a segment, etc etc. But my goal here is try to preserve the original source as much as possible even if it's a horrofic thing as its own ...
+The normal solution would be, to remove the duplicated routine, to put it into a segment, etc etc. But my goal here is try to preserve the original source as much as possible even if it's a horrofic thing as its own ...
 Also that solution will cause to loose the ability